victordomingos/optimize-images/README.md

 By default, when you choose some operations that remove transparency, like reducing colors or converting from PNG to JPEG it will apply a white background color.
-You may choose a different background by using the argument `-bg` or `--background-color` folowed by 3 integer numbers, separated by spaces, between 0 and 255, for Red, Green and Blue.
+You may choose a different background by using the argument `-bg` followed by 3 integer numbers, separated by spaces, between 0 and 255, for Red, Green and Blue.
 E.g.:
 `255 0 0` for a pure red color).